-Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board is trustee of the Scheme.
+Under the terms of the National Provident Fund Restructuring Act 1990 (the Act), the Board of Trustees of the National Provident Fund (the Board) is trustee of the Scheme.
 Members of the Board are appointed by the Minister of Finance (the Minister).